nymedia/.github/pull_request_template_explained.md

 ## Branching
 - If your PR is part of multi-PR effort - choose correct feature branch
-- If your PR is one-PR change (bug fix or feature) use latest branch
+- If your PR is one-PR change (bug fix or feature) use latest branch.
+This will usually be `develop`.

 ## Manual deployment